Château Gruaud Larose Saint-Julien 2022 - 2nd Grand Cru Classé BIO

 About the wine:

-The bouquet of Gruaud Larose sets the tone right from the start—directly, confidently, serenely, and with great finesse.
-This wine has never sought to dazzle, but it loves to assert its ambitions in a clear and unambiguous way.
-The aging process does what makes it precious: it supports all the olfactory elements present by wrapping them up and placing them center stage.
-Everything is coherent; nothing stands out, yet everything is dedicated to opening up perspectives devoted to dreams, pleasure, and Epicurus!
+The bouquet of Gruaud Larose sets the tone right from the start—directly, with confidence, serenity, and great tact.
+This wine has never sought to dazzle, but it delights in asserting its ambitions in a clear and crystalline manner.
+Aging is what makes it so precious—it supports all the aromatic elements present by enveloping them and bringing them to the forefront.
+Everything is coherent; nothing stands out, yet everything is dedicated to opening up horizons of dreams, pleasure, and Epicurean delight!
 Such depth, delicacy, and harmony.
-And let me remind you that I am describing only the bouquet for now… On the palate, the wine has the great merit of perfectly fulfilling all the promises of the bouquet.
-It is deep, linear, subtle, and supported by perfectly integrated tannins that not only provide an extraordinary foundation but also complement the incisive side of the structure, which is, moreover, mouth-watering.
-This wine is not only one of Gruaud-Larose’s greatest successes; it belongs in the Bordeaux Hall of Fame for 2022.
+And let me remind you that I’m only describing the bouquet for now… On the palate, the wine has the great merit of perfectly fulfilling all the promises of the bouquet.
+It is deep, linear, subtle, and supported by perfectly integrated tannins that not only provide extraordinary structure but also complement the wine’s incisive character—which, moreover, is truly mouthwatering.
+This wine is not only one of Gruaud-Larose’s greatest successes; it belongs in the Bordeaux 2022 Hall of Fame.
 An exceptional wine that is only at the very beginning of its journey.
-It will win you over over the years; as for me, it has already done so today.
+It will continue to impress over the years; as for me, it has already won me over today.
 2028–2057

 Jean-Marc Quarin